JOB TODAY logo

 London

 Want a supportive, rewarding job that fits around your schedule?
 Fed up of your current part-time job?
 Looking to find your Mon-YAY again? 👀 Well, you’re in luck.
-Koru Kids is currently hiring afternoon nannies in Lewisham.
+Koru Kids is currently hiring afternoon nannies in Vanbrugh Park.
 We’re working to become the UK’s number one childcare provider, but need your help to fulfil the rising demand for nannies and babysitters. ☀️ Your role: You’ll be looking after kids after school, so will spend your afternoons out and about or doing fun activities at home like board games or baking whilst helping with simple meals and homework.
 There’s no previous experience or education requirements.
 We’re just looking for enthusiastic, imaginative individuals who love working with children.
-You could be perfect for this role if you have babysitting experience, worked as a volunteer at a summer camp or have experience in formal educational settings. 🤸♀️ Benefits and perks: • Koru Kids will take care of contracts, sick pay, holiday pay and make sure you’re paid correctly and on time You’ll get between £12.25 - £14.75 depending on experience.
-Training, insurance, invoicing, and DBS checks taken care of. • You'll earn more the longer you work with your Koru Kids family, • You’ll receive free, online nanny training, first aid training, an enhanced DBS check and insurance [worth over £300!], • Koru Kids will support you with free CACHE registered courses and 1:1 coaching, • You’ll get a ton of experience to add to your CV making you stand out for future jobs Apply now so you can start working and earning in less than 3 weeks! 😉
+You could be perfect for this role if you have babysitting experience, worked as a volunteer at a summer camp or have experience in formal educational settings. 🤸♀️ Benefits and perks: • Koru Kids will take care of contracts, sick pay, holiday pay and make sure you’re paid correctly and on time, • You’ll get paid from £12.25–£14.75 per hour (inclusive of holiday pay) dependent on experience, • You'll earn more the longer you work with your Koru Kids family, • You’ll receive free, online nanny training, first aid training, an enhanced DBS check and insurance [worth over £300!], • Koru Kids will support you with free CACHE registered courses and 1:1 coaching, • You’ll get a ton of experience to add to your CV making you stand out for future jobs Apply now so you can start working and earning in less than 3 weeks! 😉

 No experience